EightBitGuru/FAST-40/README.md

     RESET [0|3|8]   Switch to specified video/memory configuration

-        RESET		Switch to 40x24 8K+ mode
+        RESET		Switch to 40x24 3K/8K+ mode
         RESET 0		Switch to 22x23 unexpanded mode
-        RESET 3		Switch to 22x23 3K mode (if RAM is present in BLK0)
+        RESET 3		Switch to 22x23 3K mode
-        RESET 8		Switch to 22x23 8K+ mode
+        RESET 8		Switch to 22x23 8K+ mode (if RAM is present in BLK1/2/3)

-### SHIFT/RUNSTOP Behaviour
+### SHIFT/RUNSTOP Keypress Behaviour

 On a stock VIC-20 the SHIFT/RUNSTOP key combination causes the commands `LOAD` and `RUN` to be injected into the keyboard buffer to initiate an automatic start of the next program found on tape.
-Modern users now prefer to use disk devices (or modern pseudo-disk devices such as SD cards) for storage instead of tape, and will often make use of the JiffyDOS replacement Kernal ROM which disables tape operations in order to provide extended disk functionality.
+Modern users prefer to use disk devices (or modern pseudo-disk devices such as SD cards) for storage instead of tape, and will often make use of the JiffyDOS Kernal ROM which disables tape operations in order to provide extended disk functionality.

 FAST-40 detects the presence of JiffyDOS and alters the SHIFT/RUNSTOP commands to favour disk users as follows:
-* If JiffyDOS is _not_ present, the sequence `LOAD"$",8` and `LIST` is initiated to read and display the directory of the disk
+* If JiffyDOS is _not_ present, the sequence `LOAD"$",8` and `LIST` is executed to read and display the directory of the disk
-* If it _is_ present then `@$` is likely the preferred command to view the disk directory, so a more useful action is to load the first program on the disk by initiating `LOAD"*",8` and `RUN`
+* If JiffyDOS _is_ present then its `@$` command is the preferred method to view the disk directory; therefore the sequence `LOAD"*",8` and `RUN` is executed to auto-start the first program on the disk

+### SHIFT/COMMODORE Keypress Behaviour

+On a stock VIC-20 the SHIFT/COMMODORE key combination (or programmatic equivalent) causes the VIC to switch between two charactersets stored in ROM at $8000 and $8800.
+The first set contains upper-case letters and a wide selection of PETSCII graphics characters, whereas the second contains both upper- and lower-case letters and a smaller choice of PETSCII characters.
+Switching charactersets instantly affects all visible characters on the screen, not just those which are displayed after the switch occurs.
+The initial FAST-40 release took pains to reproduce this behaviour, ensuring that the entire screen was refreshed whenever a characterset switch occurred.

+However since characterset switches typically happen before any characters are output (rarely being useful otherwise) the engineering overhead to drive the refresh and the associated rendering throughput performance impact was largely suboptimal.
+In fact the intrinsic capability of FAST-40 to switch between charactersets _without_ forcing a screen refresh (and thus allow simultaneous display of glyphs from both) is a desirable feature.
+The refresh feature was therefore dropped in the 1.1 release.

 ### System Reconfiguration